Had A Stroke At Work

 Employees who are able to establish that their stroke arose out of and in the course of employment will be eligible to receive workers’ compensation benefits, which includes medical coverage of the following expenses:

 An injured worker can receive these benefits for up to 400 weeks after an injury.
 The injured party will also be entitled to weekly income benefits in an amount equal to two-thirds of his or her average weekly wage.
 In the event that a person is able to return to work, but can only secure a lower paying job as a result of the injury, he or she will still be able to receive a reduced weekly wage to help make up the difference in income.
 If an injury causes permanent disability, the injured worker will receive an impairment rating from his or her physician, which will then be used to determine how much and for how long the employee is entitled to receive wages.

-Having the advice and guidance of an experienced Cumming personal injury lawyer can make all the difference in whether an employee who suffered a stroke on the job is able to collect benefits through workers’ compensation, so if you suffered a stroke while at work, please contact Spillers Law Firm by calling (678) 208-0800 to schedule a free one-on-one consultation with an experienced workers’ compensation attorney who can explain your legal options.
+Having the advice and guidance of an experienced Georgia workers compensation attorney can make all the difference in whether an employee who suffered a stroke on the job is able to collect benefits through workers’ compensation, so if you suffered a stroke while at work, please contact Spillers Law Firm by calling (678) 208-0800 to schedule a free one-on-one consultation with an experienced workers’ compensation attorney who can explain your legal options.

 At Spillers Law Firm, we never lose sight of our number one goal — to obtain maximum compensation for you.
 Whether your case requires litigation, negotiation or simply waiting for the best settlement offer, we know how to achieve the best possible results for you and your family.

 These settlement amounts are more than just money.
 They are a means of regaining the peace of mind, safety and security that was taken from you when you were injured.